Cẩm Phả Stadium

 Cẩm Phả Stadium (Sân vận động Cẩm Phả) is a multi-use stadium located in Cẩm Phả, Quảng Ninh Province, Vietnam.
 The stadium has a capacity of 20,000 seats and mostly used for football matches.
-It is the best quality stadium in Quảng Ninh Province and used to be home stadium of Than Quảng Ninh F.C.
+It is the best quality stadium in Quảng Ninh Province and was the home stadium of Than Quảng Ninh before the club dissolved in August 2021.

 History

-The stadium was renovated and upgraded in 2010 which cost 37 billion Vietnamese Dong(around 1.7 million US Dollar).
-This include renovating and upgrading the A,B,C,D stands, the press and TV broadcast room at B stand.
+The stadium was renovated and upgraded in 2010 which cost 37 billion Vietnamese Dong (around 1.7 million US Dollar).
+This include renovating and upgrading the A, B, C, D stands, the press and TV broadcast room at B stand.
 The stadium was also installed with new lighting system that meet national standard, electronic score board, outdoor track, and other improvements on the stadium campus and parking lot.